sohooo/k8s-playbooks/README.md

 ansible-inventory -i inventories/hosts.ini --graph
 ```

-Run the maintenance workflow against a single cluster:
+Run the maintenance workflow against a single cluster.
+The playbook first operates on the control-plane group and then repeats the workflow for the worker group defined in the inventory:

 ```bash
 ansible-playbook -i inventories/hosts.ini playbooks/maintenance.yml --limit kube_alpha
 ```

+> The plays target the global `kube_control_plane` and `kube_workers` groups.
+Use `--limit <cluster>` to narrow execution to a
+> single cluster so the helper tasks can derive the correct delegate facts.

 You can also target an individual host or a subset of node types: